-Position the next panel with the female leg over the male leg of the previous panel with
+Position the next panel with the female leg over the male leg of the previous panel with panel ends flush.

 Clamp the panel seam together at both ends.
 Long panels may require one or more clamps in the middle.
-This will help
+This will help hold panel module.